-I. Introduction.
-One VSVS team member should discuss the concept of elements, compounds and mixtures while the other members set up the stations.
+- I. Introduction.
+One instructor member should discuss the concept of elements, compounds and mixtures while the other members set up the stations. - II.

-II.
 Classifying Unknowns.
 Students will go to each station and classify each unknown as an element, compound, or mixture from the information on the card.
-VSVS members will need to circulate the classroom to ensure that the transition from station to station goes smoothly.
+Instructors will need to circulate the classroom to ensure that the transition from station to station goes smoothly.
 Review the answers with the students.